 Plan for the weather!
-The weather report currently shows a potentially chilly, rainy weekend: highs in the 70’s and lows in the 60’s with a 50% chance of rain.
+The weather report currently shows a potentially chilly, rainy weekend: highs in the low 70’s and lows in the upper 50’s with a 90% chance of rain.
 Please pack accordingly.
-We will be heading towards a Full Moon this weekend, but be sure to pack your flashlights for heading to the bathroom at night!
-But remember that weather in Florida changes on a dime, so plan for sunny and rainy days.
+Remember that weather in Florida changes on a dime, so plan for sunny and rainy days.

 QuickLinks to Important Information:

 - Registration and Accommodations